mobiusml/aana_sdk/README.md

 The project is managed with [Poetry](https://python-poetry.org/docs/).
 See the [Poetry installation instructions](https://python-poetry.org/docs/#installation) on how to install it on your system.
 Use poetry >= 2.0 for the best experience.

-It will install the package.
+It will install the package in the virtual environment created by Poetry.
 Add `--extras all` to install all extra dependencies.

 ```bash
 poetry install --extras all